-Imperialism has dominated the history of Latin America.
-This Imperialist interest in Cuba, by the United States, as with all American interests in South America and Central America, has defined the history and politics of Cuba.
-This history of Imperialism is a history and politics that has existed in Cuba from the 1500s, to the 1820s, to the 1860s and 1890s, through the 20th century, through the Revolution of 1959, to the present day.
+Imperialism has dominated the history of Cuba and Latin America.
+This history of Imperialism in Cuba, by the United States, as with American Imperialism in South America and Central America, has defined the history and politics of Cuba.
+This history of Imperialism is a history and politics that has existed in Cuba from the 1500s, to the 1820s, to the 1860s and 1890s, to the 20th century, to the Revolution of 1959, to the present day.

-Cuban politics understood the nature of American Imperialism and American exploitation in Cuba.
+Cuban revolutionary politics understood the nature of American Imperialism in Cuba.
 This need to oppose American Imperialism formed the basis of Cuban revolutionary politics in the 20th century.
 It also formed the basis of the Cuban Revolution of 1959, alongside the need to free Cuba from the Batista dictatorship of 1952 to 1959.

 José Marti, the great hero of Cuban independence and Cuban freedom, in the 19th century, always noted the danger of American intervention and American Imperialism in Cuba.
 Like many in Cuba, from the 1890s to the present, from Marti to Castro, from 1898 to 1959, Marti worried about and feared the power of the United States — and its ability to distort Cuban independence and Cuban freedom.
 For Marti, the hope of the American Revolution of 1776 had turned quickly into the reality of American Imperialism.

-Fidel Castro, as leader of the Cuban Revolution, based his Revolution on opposing US Imperialism in Cuba and Latin America.
+Fidel Castro, as leader of the Cuban Revolution, based his revolution on opposing US Imperialism in Cuba and Latin America.
 Castro, as leader of the 26th of July Movement of 1953, leader of the revolt of 1953, leader of the revolutionary war of 1956-1959, leader of the Revolution of 1959, and leader of the Cuban Revolution, understood this history and this politics in the relationship between Cuba and the United States.
 Even in the immediate aftermath of the victory of the Revolution of 1959, when relations between Cuba and the United States might have improved, Castro and the revolutionaries of 1959 seem to have been cautious about American intentions — and most of them understood the history and politics of American Imperialism in Cuba.
 Castro, as a revolutionary, was a successful revolutionary because he opposed Imperialism in Cuba.

 The Cuban Revolution, due to Cuban politics and American politics, has had to face many enemies.
-The Cuban Revolution, due to the dynamics of having to face both national enemies and international enemies, has had to settle accounts with both national enemies and international enemies.
-This dynamic within the Cuban Revolution, while not unique in the history of revolutions, has certainly affected the politics of the Cuban Revolution.
+The Cuban Revolution, due to the dynamics of having to face both national enemies and international enemies, has had to fight both national struggles and international struggles.
+This dynamic within the Cuban Revolution, while not unique in the history of revolutions, has certainly shaped the politics of the Cuban Revolution.
 Instead of simply facing a national bourgeoisie or a national dictatorship the Cuban Revolution had to face the external threat of a Capitalist superpower, while also trying to make a social revolution and a political revolution.
 The Cuban working class has fought many struggles since 1953.
 The Cuban working class has managed to keep their revolution alive since 1959.
 The Cuban working class should be proud of their revolutionary achievement.

 The political relationship between Cuba and the United States, after 1959, was structured by the nature of the Cuban Revolution itself.
 In order to free Cuba from the social reality of its oppression and its exploitation, the Cuban revolutionaries had to struggle against more than simply the capitalist class of Cuba, or even the Batista dictatorship — they had to struggle against the USA itself.
 This fact became apparent after the events of 1960-1962 — from the Bay of Pigs in 1961 to the Cuban Missile Crisis in 1962.